Casus-B/Casus-custom-Chatfill-II/README.md

 Tightened up the antislop entry.
 - Terms like 'purple prose' and 'cliche' are a little too abstract for the AI to interpret in a fruitful way, so they have been excised (or commented out).
 - Added a prohibition against 'reification,' though I think at this point that sort of construction is already well covered.
-- Separated the 'banned words' list from the 'banned construction' list, in the interest of further reducing potential confusion.
+- Separated the 'banned words' list from the 'banned construction' list, in the interest of further reducing potential confusion for the AI.

 All told, the token count remains the same.